DevilBoy-eXe/hlds/README.md

 # HLDS Builds (Linux Only)

-This reporsitori is dedicated for hosting hlds builds versions, this way will be easy to do a wget from here rather than trying to download with steamcmd, because if you know or didn't steamcmd has some problems with downloading hlds
+This repository is dedicated for hosting HLDS builds versions, this way will be easy to do a wget from here rather than trying to download with steamcmd, because if you know or didn't steamcmd has some problems with downloading HLDS

 Here are some wget links: